15 Feb Give No One Cause to Fear You

 The same thing happens in the other direction: when you send out any signal that others find even subtly threatening, their inner iguana gets going.
 That makes them suffer.
 Plus it prompts negative reactions from them, such as defensiveness, withdrawal, counter-attacks, grudges, dislike, or enlisting their allies against you.

 Thus the kindness and the practical wisdom in the traditional saying, “Give no one cause to fear you.”

 You can – and should – be direct, firm, and assertive.
 Without needing to fear you, others should expect that if they break their agreements with you or otherwise mistreat you, there will be consequences: you reserve the right to speak up, step back in the relationship if need be, take away the privileges of a misbehaving child or the job of a dishonest employee, and so on.
 But this is simply clarity.
 Rocks are hard; you don’t need to fear rocks to take their hardness into account: I know this as an aging rock climber!

-Much of the time the fear – the anxiety, apprehension, unease – we trigger in others is mild, diffuse, in the background, maybe not even consciously experienced.
+Much of the time the fear – the anxiety, apprehension, unease – we trigger in others are mild, diffuse, in the background, maybe not even consciously experienced.
 But studies show that people can feel threatened by stimuli they’re not actually aware of.
-Think of the little bits of irritation, caustic tone, edginess, superiority, pushiness, nagging, argumentativeness, eye rolls, sighs, rapid fire talk, snarkiness, demands, high-handedness, righteousness, sharp questions, or put downs that can leak out of a person – and how these can affect others.
-Consider how few of these are necessary, if any at all – and the mounting costs of the fears we needlessly engender in others.
+Think of the little bits of irritation, caustic tone, edginess, superiority, pushiness, nagging, argumentativeness, eye rolls, sighs, rapid-fire talk, snarkiness, demands, high-handedness, righteousness, sharp questions, or put-downs that can leak out of a person – and how these can affect others.
+Consider how few of these are necessary if any at all – and the mounting costs of the fears we needlessly engender in others.

 Think of the benefits to you and others of them feeling safer, calmer, and more at peace around you.